JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 vcsRoot:(type:perforce,count:99999),property:(name:client-mapping,value:<some unique part of client mapping>,matchType:contains,ignoreCase:true),count:99999

 ```

+Where `<some unique part of client mapping>` should match the
+Perforce depot path in TeamCity VCS Root after all parameter resolution.
+For the rule `check-for-changes-teamcity change-commit //depot/project1/...` it should probably be `//depot/project1/`.

+Each such `check-for-changes-teamcity` rule line describes an association between path with commit (`//depot/project1`) and a set of VCS Roots in TeamCity which should be checked for changes.

 ## Setting up service hook on Team Foundation Server for TFVC and Git